Simple-ML/Simple-ML/docs/DSL/tutorial/workflow-language/expressions.md

 * Subtraction: `6 - 2.9` (result is a float)
 * Multiplication: `1.1 * 3` (result is a float)
 * Division: `1.0 / 4.2` (result is a float)

-## Working With Text

-In Simple-ML strings are used to work with text.
-Currently Simple-ML only has special syntax for string literals and not for string operations like concatenation.
-Instead specific methods must be [called](#Calls).
-String literals are simply text enclosed by double quotes: `"Hello, world!"`.

 ## Working With Booleans